open-physiology/open-physiology-viewer/manual/model.md

  An alternative way to get the same result, is to include the node's ID to the `hostedNodes` property of the link.

- To place a node on a lyph, assign the lyph's ID to the node's `internalInLyph` property.
+ To place a node on a lyph, assign the lyph's ID to the node's `internalIn` property.
 This will force the node to attract to the lyph's center.
 An alternative way to get the same result is to include the node's ID to the `internalNodes` property of the lyph.

  To place a node to the center of coordinates of a set of other nodes, list their ID's in the `controlNodes` array.